ProvableHQ/welcome/documentation/aleo/01_tour.md

 The functions are composed of three main parts:

 - **The input section**

   Here we declare its input parameters:
   ```aleo
       input r0 as u32.public;
       input r1 as u32.private;
   ```
-  Everything in aleo instructions are declared/stored inside a register with a type (`i8`,`field`,`bool`, etc) and a visibility option (`public` or `private`), registers are named as `r0`, `r1`, ..., `rn`.
+  Everything in Aleo instructions are declared/stored inside a register with a type (`i8`,`field`,`bool`, etc) and a visibility option (`public` or `private`), registers are named as `r0`, `r1`, ..., `rn`.

-  In this case we use `r0`, and `r1` to store the inputs passed in sequential order to a program as `u32` values, where we can store 32bits unsigned integers to perform our sum operation.
+  In this case we use `r0` and `r1` to store the inputs passed in sequential order to a program as `u32` values, where we can store 32bits unsigned integers to perform our sum operation.

 - **The instructions section**

-  The next section, consists in the core of our function, here we call the amount of Aleo Instructions we need to make our program do what we want.
-For example, performing an add operation:
+  The next section consists of the core of our function: here we call the amount of Aleo Instructions we need to make our program do what we want.
+For example, performing an addition operation:
   ```aleo
       add r0 r1 into r2;
   ```
-  Every aleo instruction is followed by its input parameters with its specific types, and the result is store in the *into* register.
+  Every aleo instruction is followed by its input parameters with its specific types, and the result is stored in the *into* register.

   You can find all the available aleo instructions [here](https://hackmd.io/@aleo/SJ0mrYRv5#shr).

 - **The output section**

-  Similar to the input sections, the output section does the same for the output of the program.
+  Similar to the input section, the output section does the same for the output of the program.
 It's the return of the function.
   ```aleo
       output r2 as u32.private;
   ```